-In spread across United States legislatures for state legislatures creating the legal basis for the establishment of state-owned banks.
+In recent years, a movement has spread across United States legislatures for state legislatures creating the legal basis for the establishment of state-owned banks.
 In 2019, the California Public Banking Act was passed.
 The act means cities and counties inside California will be allowed to create their own public banks.
 The law allows the state to license no more than two public banks per calendar year and caps the total number at ten (DFPI, 2019).
 Counties including Los Angeles, San Francisco, and the East Bay are getting closer to establishing a state-owned bank, likely in the near future.